People analytics: 11 metrics that matter

-Done well, it can help improve recruitment, increase staff retention and enhance employee engagement resulting in a better run organization and ultimately a more successful business.
+Done well, it can help improve recruitment, increase staff retention and enhance employee engagement resulting in ultimately a more successful business.

 The value of metrics

-If one of the company’s objectives is to open up a number of new offices within a year, HR can review the critical positions needed for the new office, talent availability of those positions in the new location, and average time to hire to determine how long it will take to staff the office.
+If one of the company’s objectives is to open a number of new offices within a year, HR and People teams can review the critical positions needed for the new office, talent availability of those positions in the new location, and average time to hire to determine how long it will take to staff the office.

 - Are we doing the right thing for our people, customers and business?